mblumtritt/tcp-client/README.md

 ## Description

-This Gem implements a TCP client with (optional) SSL support.
-It is an easy to use, versatile configurable client that can correctly handle time limits.
-Unlike other implementations, this client respects predefined/configurable time limits for each method (`connect`, `read`, `write`).
-Deadlines for a sequence of read/write actions can also be monitored.
+This gem implements a customizable TCP client class that gives you control over time limits.
+You can set time limits for individual read or write calls or set a deadline for entire call sequences.
+It has a very small footprint, no dependencies and is easily useable.

 ## Sample